innat/VideoMAE/README.md

 # Usage

-There are many variants of **VideoMAE** mdoels are available, i.e. `small`, `base`, `large`, and `huge`.
+There are many variants of **VideoMAE** mdoels available, i.e. `small`, `base`, `large`, and `huge`.
 And also for benchmark data specific, i.e. [Kinetics-400](https://www.deepmind.com/open-source/kinetics), [SSV2](https://developer.qualcomm.com/software/ai-datasets/something-something), and [UCF101](https://www.crcv.ucf.edu/data/UCF101.php).
 Check this [release](https://github.com/innat/VideoMAE/releases/tag/v1.0) and [model zoo](https://github.com/innat/VideoMAE/blob/main/MODEL_ZOO.md) page to know details of it.

 ## Pre-trained Masked Autoencoder

-Only the inference part is provied for **pre-trained** VideoMAE models.
+Only the inference part is provided for **pre-trained** VideoMAE models.
 Using the trained checkpoint, it would be possible to reconstruct the input sample even with high mask ratio.
 For end-to-end workflow, check this [reconstruction.ipynb](notebooks/reconstruction.ipynb) notebook.
 Some highlights:

 ```python
 from videomae import VideoMAE_ViTS16PT